dominik-pichler/Hanging-Out-with-Janus/Readme.md

 ## Communication with the DB

-You can simply start another container, that sets up a gramlin console as a client via:
+You can simply start another container, that sets up a gremlin console as a client via:

 ```
 docker run --rm --link janusgraph-default:janusgraph -e GREMLIN_REMOTE_HOSTS=janusgraph \